 About the Repository

 The Scholarly Commons offers electronic access to unique material that both reflects and supports the scholarly community of the School of Hotel Administration at Cornell University.
-It is curated and maintained by the Nestlé Library and the Hospitality, Labor, and Management Library, and contains not only works selected from the scholarly output of School of Hotel Administration faculty, centers, and institutes, but also additional materials vital to the research of scholars and practitioners within the fields of business, hospitality management, real estate, and other fields in which the School of Hotel Administration is a leader.
+It is curated and maintained by the Nestlé Library, and contains not only works selected from the scholarly output of School of Hotel Administration faculty, centers, and institutes, but also additional materials vital to the research of scholars and practitioners within the fields of business, hospitality management, real estate, and other fields in which the School of Hotel Administration is a leader.

 The Scholarly Commons thus makes available working papers, reports, conference presentations, journal articles, and more.
 It also includes collections of digital material selected by the reference librarians and archivists, out of a growing concern over the loss of born digital materials and grey literature and the desire to ensure access to these resources for current and future students, faculty, and researchers.